mckayc/task-donegeon/README.md

 - [🚀 Getting Started](#-getting-started)
 - [⚙️ Installation and Running](#️-installation-and-running)

-### What's New in Version 0.4.28 (November 3, 2025)
+### Weekly Summaries

+-   **Week of September 1, 2025 (v0.4.60):**
+    -   **Quest Scheduling Fix:** Implemented a new rule preventing users from completing "Duty" quests on days they are not scheduled to be active.
+Users now receive a notification explaining why the quest is unavailable, improving clarity and preventing incorrect completions.

+-   **Week of November 24, 2025 (v0.4.52):**
+    -   **Customizable Dashboard:** All cards on the Dashboard are now collapsible and can be reordered via drag-and-drop.
+Your preferred layout and collapsed states are saved automatically to your profile, allowing for a personalized view of your most important information.

+-   **Week of November 17, 2025 (v0.4.46):**
+    -   **eBook Reader Redesign:** The EPUB reader has been completely overhauled with a new UI.
+It now features permanent, opaque top and bottom bars for controls, an "immersive" mode to hide the UI for distraction-free reading, a scrubbable progress slider for quick navigation, a dedicated "add bookmark" button, and a subtle page-turn animation.

+-   **Week of November 10, 2025 (v0.4.45):**
+    -   **EPUB Reader Overhaul:** The eBook reader has been significantly upgraded with fullscreen mode, swipe controls, light/dark themes, improved bookmark display (with progress percentage), and database-backed progress syncing for a seamless experience across devices.
+Session and total time read are now also tracked and displayed.
+    -   **Media Library Enhancements:** Added the ability to create folders, fixed upload paths, and implemented drag-and-drop for files and folders in the media library.
+    -   **Bug Fixes:** Resolved an issue allowing users to complete daily duties multiple times and fixed a syntax error on the server.
+    -   **Quality of Life:** Added timestamps to the approvals page for better tracking.

+-   **November 3, 2025 (v0.4.28):**
     -   **The Arcade Expansion:** Five new minigames have been added: Dragon's Dice (Farkle), Rune Breaker, Dungeon Dash, Forge Master, and Archer's Folly.
     -   **Arcade Leaderboard:** A new "All-Time Arcade Legends" leaderboard now appears in the Arcade, showing top players based on cumulative scores across all games.
--   **High Score Display:** Each minigame card now displays the name of the current global high score holder.
+    -   **High Score Display:** Each minigame card now proudly displays the name of the current global high score holder.

-### What's New in Version 0.4.27 (October 27, 2025)
+-   **Week of October 27, 2025 (v0.4.27):**
     -   **Snake Minigame Overhaul:** The Snake minigame in the Arcade has been significantly improved for better playability.
 The game window is now larger, the initial speed is slower, a "3, 2, 1, GO!" countdown has been added, and players can now restart the game by pressing any arrow key on the "Game Over" screen.
     -   **Global Condition Fix:** Resolved a critical logic bug where a quest that was part of a quest group used in a *globally applied* condition set would lock itself, making it impossible to complete.
 The global condition check now correctly excludes the quest being evaluated from its own group's completion requirements.

-### Weekly Summaries

 -   **Week of October 20, 2025 (v0.4.25):**
     -   **Conditional Market Unlocks:** Locked markets now show a dialog detailing the specific conditions a user must meet to gain access, mirroring the functionality of locked quests.